dangkhoipham/DancingQueen/README.md

 # How to apply CI/CD to AWS Kubernetes
-#### This is the demo how to build and apply an web nodejs application to AWS Kubernetes cluster using CodeCommit, CodeBuilt and CodePipeline
+#### This is the demo how to build and apply an web nodejs application to AWS Kubernetes cluster using CodeCommit, CodeBuilt and CodePipeline.
+We use CodeCommit with dancing-queen repository, use CodeBuild to build NodeJs application and create Docker image, put this image to AWS ECR and ready to use this image apply to AWS EKS.

 ## Create AWS EKS using eksctl
 ##### I would like to use eksctl to create AWS EKS for the demo, but you feel free to create it using any tool you'd like, for ex: kops, kubeadm, Terraform, CloudFormation.
 You need to have bastion host or laptop with docker, kubectl and AWS CLI installed.
 1. Input AWS credentials